The Lean Language Reference

 (as : Array α) (a : α) : Array α

-Remove a specified element from an array, or do nothing if it is not present.
+Removes the first occurrence of a specified element from an array, or does nothing if it is not present.

-This function takes worst case O(n) time because it has to backshift all later elements.
+This function takes worst-case O(n) time because it back-shifts all later elements.

 🔗def